PHP Login Form with Remember-Me using Cookie and Session

 <body>

 PHP session_start() function is used at the beginning.
-Below code is for index.php.
+The below code is for index.php.

 index.php